openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 ## Supported Things

-* `OpenSprinkler Station` is for advanced control over a single station (zone) of a device, e.g. to turn it on or off.
+* `OpenSprinkler Station` is for gaining advanced controls and status information over a single station (zone) of a device, e.g. to turn it on or off, or the time remaining.
 * `OpenSprinkler Device` is for device-specific controls that usually apply to multiple stations or main unit sensors, e.g. if rain was detected.

+Recommend that you first add a single `device` thing and then if you need the extra controls, add as many of the `station` things as you wish.

 ## Discovery